3jiouCyxapuk/rsschool-cv/cv.md

 ### About me:

 My name is Sergey.
 Im from Belarus.
 Studied at Gomel State Medical University.
-Finished "Yandex.Prakticum" course and work as QA engineer.
+Finished "Yandex.Practicum" course and work as QA engineer.

 ----